Tiger Woods had a rod inserted in his leg during an emergency surgery after a high-speed crash | NewsChannel 3-12

 CNN has reached out to the New Orleans Saints for comment but has not heard back.

 Woods had a 7:30 a.m. call time, with shooting supposed to begin around 8.
-It was the second day of shooting.
+It was the second day of filming.

-Rapaport told CNN’s “Situation Room with Wolf Blitzer” that Woods was not playing or hitting, but was giving on-course playing lessons to celebrities.
+Rapaport told CNN’s “Situation Room with Wolf Blitzer” that Woods was giving on-course golf lessons to celebrities but was not playing or hitting.

 “He was in good spirits on Monday when he did that,” Rapaport said of the shoot.